sho-kawano/sho-kawano.github.io/_pages/1_about.md

 *Updated: Feb.
 2023*

 [^1]: He did his postdoc with Murray Gell-Man.
-My grandpa has always been a big insipiration for me.
+My grandpa has always been a big inspiration for me.
 [^2]: [Thanks to the struggle of Chinese immigrants](https://en.wikipedia.org/wiki/United_States_v._Wong_Kim_Ark)